sre28/Coding/README.md

  * By Sreyas Sriram
  */

- The main file contains quite a lot of variatns of linked queue.
+ The main file contains quite a lot of variants of linked queue.
  Make, run, practice!